ZaksSaFita/ZaksSaFita/README.md

 # Hi there 👋, I'm Zahir Sinančević

-**IT Support & Developer** at Fresko d.o.o.
-Bachelor of Information Technologies

-📍 Sarajevo, Bosnia and Herzegovina

----

 ### About Me
 Passionate and results-driven IT professional with hands-on experience in **IT support**, **network administration**, and **software development**.
 Currently contributing to real-world projects at Fresko d.o.o. — developing the company website [www.fresko.ba](https://www.fresko.ba) and an internal mobile application to streamline business processes.